 A North Carolina native, I graduated from Duke University with a B.A. degree in English, completed graduate level creative writing courses at the University of Kansas and the University of Missouri-Kansas City, and earned a master’s degree in English with Writing Concentration at William Paterson University in New Jersey.

-I currently live in Maryland with my cat, Ivy Rowe, and I'm delighted to be residing south of the Mason-Dixon Line again.
+I currently live in Pennsylvania with my cat, Ivy Rowe.